+Old-age benefits

-- Old-age benefits - In principle, a covered employee who has (a) contributed to Welfare Pension Insurance for 10 years or more (effective 1 August 2017), (b) reached 65 years of age and (c) is not employed is eligible to receive Old-Age Basic Pension (a fixed amount) and Income-Related Pension (a variable amount). - Disability benefits - Disability benefits are generally provided to employees who suffer non-work related injuries or sickness and after 18 months continue to suffer disability.
-Sickness/illness allowance from Health Insurance is available during the 18 months if unable to work and unpaid. - Survivor's benefits - Survivor's benefits are provided to a dependent spouse or other qualified relatives in the case of death of the covered employee. - Lump-sum withdrawal payment - Employees on international assignment or secondment to Japan who participated in Welfare Pension Insurance may elect to claim a part of their cumulative contribution paid into the Welfare Pension Insurance through payroll deductions.
+In principle, a covered employee who has (a) contributed to Welfare Pension Insurance for 10 years or more (effective August 1, 2017), (b) reached 65 years of age and (c) is not employed is eligible to receive Old-Age Basic Pension (a fixed amount) and Income-Related Pension (a variable amount).

+Disability benefits

+Disability benefits are generally provided to employees who suffer non-work related injuries or sickness and who continue to suffer disability after 18 months.
+Sickness/illness allowance from Health Insurance is available during the 18 months if the employee is unable to work and unpaid.

+Survivor's benefits

+Survivor's benefits are provided to a dependent spouse or other qualified relatives in the case of death of the covered employee.

+Lump-sum withdrawal payment

+Employees on international assignment or secondment to Japan who participated in Welfare Pension Insurance may elect to claim a part of their cumulative contribution paid into the Welfare Pension Insurance through payroll deductions.

-As of 1 September 2017, the contribution rate of Welfare Pension Insurance is 18.30% of SMR and SBR.
+As of September 1, 2017, the contribution rate of Welfare Pension Insurance is 18.30% of SMR and SBR.
 It is capped at JPY 113,460 on SMR of JPY 620,000 or more and at JPY274,500 on SBR of JPY 1,500,000 or more.